 Description: Throughout the semester, we will have discussions/exercises revolving around reading assignments from the primary literature related to lecture content.
 In order to complete these activities, it is essential that the assigned reading or other pre-class material is completed before the scheduled activity.
-For each activity, random small groups you will be assigned to a where you will be required to complete a set of questions together.
+For each activity you will be required to complete a set of questions together.
 Academic integrity and collaboration: Each student is expected to work collaboratively in answering the group questions.